Girafboy/RE-toy/README.md

    - `executable`: Provide the path to the `reachability` executable file generated after compilation.
    - `input_directory`: Specify the common parent directory path where the input graph files are located.
 Ensure that the graph files are present in this directory and update the paths in the `graphs` array accordingly.
-   - `test_accuracy`: Set this variable to true if you want to perform accuracy tests, or false if you want to test index size, construction time, and query time.
+   - `test_accuracy`: Set this variable to true if you want to perform accuracy tests, or false if you want to test index size and query time.
    - `output_file`: Set the path to the output `result.csv` file where the test results will be stored.
-   - `output_query_time_dir`: Set the path to the directory where the output query time files will be stored.
-Please note that the script will delete all `.txt` files under this directory before writing new query time files.
-Make sure to save any important files before running this script.
    - `query_num`: Define the number of query pairs to be used in each test.
    - `max_time`: Set the maximum execution time in seconds for each test.